Healthcare in California

 This article summarizes healthcare in California.

 California State Department of Health Care Services

 The California Department of Health manages state government projects in California.

 Health insurance

-As of 2018, most of the insured in California were in plans regulated by the California Department of Managed Health Care (DMHC) with about 60% regulated by either DMHC or the California Department of Insurance (CDI).
+As of 2018, most insured Californians were in plans regulated by the California Department of Managed Health Care (DMHC) with about 60% regulated by either DMHC or the California Department of Insurance (CDI).
 This dual regulation arose due for historical reasons, and when the DMHC was created in 2000, the California legislature requested a report on merging the health insurer responsibilities with the CDI.
 Dual regulation has also raised questions around the applicability of premium tax to the DHMC-regulated entities, which have historically not paid premium taxes while CDI-regulated entities have.
 Value-based pay for performance managed care plans where providers take on risk have arisen, and in 2019 the DHMC announced plans to regulate these "risk-bearing entities".

+California requires that most individual maintain health insurance coverage.
+Those who do not must pay a monthly penalty as part of their California income taxes.
+The monthly penalty for 2024 was $348.
+Democrats in California adopted this provision in 2019 after Republicans in the US Congress eliminated the similar federal penalty in the 2017 Tax Cuts and Jobs Act.